xuanjunzzzz/Qwen3-VL/qwen-vl-finetune/README.md

    - Training resolution is critical for the model performances, hence `--max_pixels` and `--min_pixels` should be properly set
    - Training with Qwen2.5-VL-32B model, you should have 8 80G GPU refering to `scripts/sft_32b.sh`
    - `"_attn_implementation": "flash_attention_2",` could be add in the config.json of the model to use flash attention.
+   - The Qwen3VL MoE model does not support DeepSpeed with ZeRO-3.
+Additionally, Hugging Face’s official implementation does not include support for load balancing loss currently.